davenpi/ferrum/README.md

 # Ferrum

-This project is me exploring how to build an RL framework in Rust
+A high-performance RL framework in Rust for training LLMs.

+## Architecture

+For a high-level overview of Ferrum's design and core concepts, see [Archtecture Overview](design/architecture.md)

 ## Goals